 Vitor Ribeiro Biography

 Vitor Ribeiro Biography: Vitor Ribeiro Was born on February 24, 1979, in Rio de Janeiro, Brazil.
+As of 2023, he is 45 years old.
 He is a former professional MMA fighter who fought in the Lightweight class.
 Since 2001, he has competed professionally for Strikeforce, Shooto, DREAM, Cage Rage, Cage Force, the World Fighting Alliance, and K-1 HERO’S.

 Vitor Ribeiro Wiki